Clembench: Using Game Play to Evaluate Chat-Optimized Language Models as Conversational Agents: Game: Picture Reference

 The Game Master selects a target and two distractor grids and instructs the Player A to generate a referring expression that uniquely describes the target grid and differentiates it from the distractors.
-There is a history of work on referring expression generation and the topic has recently received new attention in the context of neural learners.
 The Game Master then provides the same three grids and the referring expression from Player A to Player B. The three grids are numbered such as \textit{first}, \textit{second}, and \textit{third} and the order of grids are randomly shuffled for Player B. Player B generates a single expression that should refer to the number of the target grid that matches the given expression.
 The game is played for a single turn.
 The prompt templates for both players are given in Figure~\ref{fig:reference_prompt_templates}.

 \paragraph{Instantiation} We manually created target grids and apply a number of edits on them to obtain two distractors.
 A single edit is essentially choosing a random filled cell and converting it into an empty cell.
 We apply the following two configurations to create the dataset with 36 instances for experimenting with this game. \begin{enumerate} \item \textbf{Edit distance of two}: We apply one or two edits to the target grid to obtain a distractor grid.
 We created 18 such tuples of a target and two distractor grids using two edits. \item \textbf{Edit distance of four}: We apply the same idea explained above but create 18 grids with four edits. \end{enumerate} We want to to measure whether the tested language models are able to differentiate between grids that look a like (two edit distances) and whether it is simpler compared to grids that somewhat look slightly different (four edit distances).